swkkd/gowebapi/docs/ElementCategoryApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **ElementCategoryGetSecurityEntryByName**
-> SecurityEntry ElementCategoryGetSecurityEntryByName(ctx, name, webId, optional)
+> SecurityEntry ElementCategoryGetSecurityEntryByName(a.client.ctx, name, webId, optional)
 Retrieve the security entry associated with the element category with the specified name.

 ### Required Parameters